Skip to main content

 An EV charger installer fits dedicated electric vehicle charging points at homes and workplaces - from single wallbox units to multi-point commercial installations.

-A proper home charger is significantly faster and safer than a three-pin plug, and may be eligible for funding through the Energy Saving Trust or local authority schemes in Scotland.
+A proper home charger is significantly faster and safer than a three-pin plug and grants or funding may be available - check the Energy Saving Trust website for current schemes in Scotland.

-The installer must be OZEV-approved to process government grants, and the work must comply with current electrical regulations - check their credentials before booking.
+The work must comply with current electrical regulations and the installer should be approved to process any available government grants - check their credentials before booking.

 About Rosemount

 Rosemount is one of Aberdeen's most characterful inner-city neighbourhoods.
-Its main thoroughfare, Rosemount Place, is lined with independent shops, cafes, and small businesses that give the area a distinctive local feel.
+Its main thoroughfare, Rosemount Place, is lined with independent shops, cafes and small businesses that give the area a distinctive local feel.

 The housing stock is predominantly Victorian and Edwardian granite tenements and terraced houses, many featuring the silvery granite that gives Aberdeen its 'Granite City' nickname.

 Residents can walk to Union Street within fifteen minutes, while also being close to Victoria Park and Westburn Park.
-The Rosemount Viaduct is home to His Majesty's Theatre, the Central Library, and St Mark's Church.
+The Rosemount Viaduct is home to His Majesty's Theatre, the Central Library and St Mark's Church.

 The area has excellent bus connections and is one of the most sought-after residential locations in Aberdeen.